 There is a point in coming to a higher consciousness, and we are all on journey’s towards that, that we find that all inner power, everyone’s lakas ng loob is the same, universal and interconnected.

 The biggest thing about a Pinay’s discovering her inner power (lakas ng loob) and going out there in the world, to interact in community and society, is that they then will come to experience pakikipagkapwa and interrelatedness with others who they have things in common with.
 And they may very well come upon others who are coming or have come into their own inner power.
-Following that experience is the realization that even those who on the surface are not they same as them, are in fact on the inside and that indeed everyone is interconnected, They then discover that in fact, inner power is a Universal thing.
+Following that experience is the realization that even those who on the surface are not they same as them, are in fact on the inside and that indeed everyone is interconnected, They then discover that in fact, inner power is a Universal thing AND vice-versa.